jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Saving Throws

-If an effect grants you a bonus to AC, be it numerical or advantage, that same bonus is applied to Dexterity saving throws.
+If an effect grants a bonus to AC, be it numerical or advantage, that same bonus is applied to Dexterity saving throws.

 ## Skill and Ability Checks

-Checks are only made when the thing is possible to do and there is a risk of failure.
+Checks are only made when the task is possible to do and the outcome is uncertain and potentially dangerous.
 If something would have a DC of 5 or lower, no check is needed.
 The character can simply accomplish the task.
 Also, if 5 plus the character's relevant modifiers (ability and proficiency bonuses) would meet or exceed the DC, the task is automatically successful without a roll.
 Conversely, if something would have a DC higher than 30, no check is made.
 The task is impossible for the character to accomplish.

 Rolling a 1 is always a failure and rolling a 20 is always a success, even if the modified roll would not have failed or succeeded numerically when compared to the DC of the task.
 For example, a roll of 20 + 2 WIS + 2 proficiency would still succeed on a DC 25 task even though the roll only adds up to 24.
 Failing or succeeding a roll in such a way introduces new complications or advantages.

 Failing a roll doesn't always mean failing a check.
 At the DM's discretion, a failed roll can still accomplish a given task, provided some other complication or danger is introduced.
 For example, a roll to pick a lock might fail to meet the DC of the task, but the character could still manage to pick the lock.
 In such a case, it may have taken so long that a roving monster stumbled upon the party in the process, introducing a new danger.
 Players can request this compromise from the DM after a failed role, but the DM is under no obligation to offer it.

 Passive checks are not used.
 Instead, the DM will call for a roll when a check wouldn't automatically succeed or fail.
+In rare cases, the DM may make such rolls on the player character's behalf in private.